ankitbioinfo/NiCo_Documentation/docs/tutorial2.rst

 NiCoLRdb.txt (Ligand-receptor database file)

+Download the data from https://www.dropbox.com/scl/fi/6hxyp2pxpxalw9rfirby6/nico\_cerebellum.zip?rlkey=9ye6rsk92uj9648ogjw5ypcum\&st=lvc8e366\&dl=0 and place the data in the following path to complete the tutorial: `nico_cerebellum/cerebellum.h5ad`

 annotation_save_fname= ‘cerebellum.h5ad’ is the low resolution
-sequencing based spatial transcriptomics file.
-In this anndata object .X slot contains the normalize matrix and in the .raw.X slot contains the count matrix
+sequencing-based spatial transcriptomics file.
+In this anndata object, the .X slot contains the normalized expression matrix and the .raw.X slot contains the count matrix.

 .. code:: ipython3